 - Keep your baby close or look at their photo or clothing

-- Warm your deep freezer for breast milk with a shower or warm cloth
+- Warm your deep freezer for breast milk with a shower or warm cloth.

 - Gently massage your breasts from the outside in